310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% bubble Tetora %}
 You’re getting depressed either way…

 You won in rock paper scissors, that’s why.
-Can’t do anything about that.
+Can’t do anything 'bout that.

 Taichou totally looked like he wanted to do it, but he still said, “I lost, so of course I’d give the role to you!”

-He didn’t back down from his words, even when you told him you didn’t want it… Kept saying it’s the winner’s right to have the role… It’s kinda surprising that he’d be stubborn about these things.
+He didn’t back down from his words, even when you told him you didn’t want it… Kept saying it’s the winner’s right to have the role… It’s kinda surprising that he’d be stubborn 'bout these things.

 Hm, since you and Shinkai-senpai got the role… Maybe I should’ve asked him to join practice, too.
 {% endbubble %}